 The Temple College Board of Trustees has selected Dr. Christina Ponce to be the college’s 11th president.
-She will join the college in early 2019.
+She will join the college on Jan.
+2, 2019.

 Ponce was selected Oct.
 29 following a national search that drew more than 70 applicants.
 She was one of three candidates who were named finalists for the position Oct.
 2.